Weber Smokey Mountain Cooker 22.5"

 Construction is solid and finish is beautiful.
 Weber really knows how to make long lasting porcelain and chrome coatings.
 The legs are sturdy and there is a bowl-shaped aluminum heat shield attached to them.
 If you cook on a wood deck, we recommend setting your WSM on a grill mat.

-It has an inaccurate bi-metal thermometer built into the lid.
+It has an inaccurate bi-metal thermometer built into the lid, but in 2014 they added a soft grommet on the right side for easy insertion of your digital thermometer.
 There is a side door for adding coal, wood, and water, although adding water and lit coals through the door is tricky.
 The door leaks smoke and lets in oxygen, making it hard to shut down the supply of oxygen and kill the coals.
 We bent ours slightly to make it fit better, but wondered how Weber could craft the door so poorly after crafting the other parts so well.

 The water pan in this big guy is huge, and you need to add more water than you think it needs because of the increased surface area.
 Also, it is waaaay to large to fit flat in a standard sink for cleanup, and you can't line it with foil easily because it is wider than even the largest sized consumer grade foil.
 Hopefully someone will market a disposable pan liner.